 UFC Greenville Preliminary Card Results

-Kevin Aguilar vs. Dan Ige in a featherweight bout closes the preliminary card on ESPN+
+Kevin Aguilar vs. Dan Ige in a featherweight bout closes the preliminary card on ESPN.
+Ige put on a good performance as he scored a unanimous decision win over Aguilar that saw him drop him with a sweet overhand strike.

 Syuri Kondo vs. Ashley Yoder is next in a women’s strawweight bout.
+This was a one-sided beatdown by Yoder to Kondo.
+Props to Kondo for her toughness in this fight but Yoder was putting on a showcase of ground and pound.
+The judges gave the win to Yoder by decision.

+Luis Pena vs. Matt Wiman is next in a lightweight bout.
+Pena caught him with a knee strike in the clinch that cut open Wiman.
+The fight continued and he landed a takedown.
+Pena rolled through and got on top where he landed some strikes.
+Wiman barely made it out of the first round.
+In the second round, Pena is picking apart Wima as he landed a flying knee and then continued the beatdown.
+Finally, in the third round, Pena knocked him down with and then finished him on the ground with strikes.